Johnjohnn/web-sprint-challenge-advanced-react/README.md

 3: compoenenDidUnmount : this will be Death/unmounting

-3. Demonstrate an understanding of class component lifecycle methods.
+3. Demonstrate an understanding of class component lifecycle methods. its important to free up resources taken by the components when they are destroyed so we want to set a timer  and whenever we the clock is rendered to the DOM for the first time  this is called mounting ,   and when we want to remove the clock and clear the timer this is simply called unmounting .

 4. Define stateful logic.
 Stateful logis is basically any code that uses state ,  its like a perk that you are adding to a component !

 5. Describe how to test a React component with React Testing Library.
+Well there is 3 types of testing  ,  integration testing , End to end testing and unit testing  the 3 stpes would be
+1: 'we arrange'  our test by setting up our code such that it can be tested .
+2: then 'we act'  calling a method or function that returns a result of interest to our test .
+3:  then 'we asser' if our expected return matched the actual return .

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.